zortos293/cloudforce-foss/README.md

 ⚠️ THIS PROJECT IS CURRENTLY IN DEVELOPMENT - EXPECTED RELEASE: 2025 ⚠️

 Cloudforce is a portable application launcher designed to run games and applications on restricted machines without administrative privileges or on USB drives.
+It supports custom app sources following the format specified in our [Custom Source Guide](CUSTOM_SOURCE_GUIDE.md).

 -------------------------------------------